hiro-iseri/fmpict/doc/user_guide.md

 ## Run FMPict

-When the following command is executed, FMPict generates a testcase by FreeMind file and output it to standard output.
+When the following command is executed, FMPict generates testcases by FreeMind file and output it to standard output.

 `fmpict [filepath of FreeMind file]`